andrewbanchich/forty-jekyll-theme/landing.md

 				<header class="major">
 					<h3>React-Youtube</h3>
 				</header>
-				<p>Youtube mockoff with functionality to search and watch videos , built using react and youtube api.</p>
+				<p>Youtube mockoff with functionality to search and watch videos , built using react and youtube api.
+Helped in understanding how react components works.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/nuhman/react-youtube" class="button">See more</a></li>
 				</ul>